tobiasbiegert/study_projects/seminar_predictive_data_analytics/README.md

 - You can view the seminar report by clicking the "Report.pdf" link above.
 - To examine the code and run the Jupyter notebook, download the "Code.ipynb" file and open it in your Jupyter Notebook environment.

-## Dependencies

-- [List any dependencies or software requirements necessary to run the code, if applicable.]

 ## Contact